daulvec/VtMB---Fashionista/README.md

 4. We're modding a nearly 20 year old game here, please temper your expectations some.

-5. Suggestions are fine but I have looked at everysingle mod on the Nexus for the list so there is a decent chance I looked at it and said no but there is always a chance or it might be a new mod they still do come out from time to time.
+5. Suggestions are fine but I have looked at every single mod on the Nexus for the list so there is a decent chance I looked at it and said no but there is always a chance or it might be a new mod, they still do come out from time to time or something I missed.

 # Hardware Requirements